Steward and the King, The

 32. Afterword (Plot Spoilers)

-After that, Aragorn lectured me up down and sideways that I could think he would send Frodo and Sam to Morder with only one helper, pointed to the relevant passage in "The Breaking of the Fellowship", and Gimli joined the party going East and also died.
+After that, Aragorn lectured me up, down, and sideways that I could think he would send Frodo and Sam to Mordor with only one helper, pointed to the relevant passage in "The Breaking of the Fellowship", and Gimli joined the party going East and also died.

 It would have been unbalanced if only two of five non-hobbit Fellowship members survived, but all four hobbits did ... and Merry died.
 Sorry.

 I thought to make one "small" change and come sideways to a near-familiar conclusion, with Legolas dead but Gimli continuing the Friendship.
 The characters had other ideas.

 PS: To those of you who accumulate and craft AUs, I hope the speculations of this story are appreciated and useful.
 Any feedback and further speculation heartily accepted, as well as typo catches.